KitCat92314/KitCat92314/README.md

 Attention spans are short these days, so here's what I'm doing:
 ---------------------------------------------------------------
 * 🎒 I'm currently studying Computer Science and Statistics as an honors undergraduate student at the University of Connecticut (Main campus 😎)
-* 🤖 I'm a member of FROST Robotics working on a 3lb flipper bot
+* 🤖 I'm a member of FROST Robotics working on a 3lb flipper bot for NHRL
-* 📚 I'm learning about Cybersecurity(3140), Algorithms and Complexity(3500), and Systems Programming(3100)
+* 📚 I'm studying cooperative robotic arms with a research team

 and what I've done:
 -------------------